Woaf/JPaint/JPaint/README.md

 Here are these conventions:

 ### Naming:
 Camelcase naming for all variables and function names.
+The names should reflect their purpose appropriately (as much as it is possible / necessary).
 ```
 private int myInteger = 0;
 private String myString = "text";